Nelumbo nucifera: Planting

 The sacred lotus requires a nutrient-rich and loam soil.
 In the beginning of the summer period (from March until May in the northern hemisphere), a small part of rhizome with at least one eye is either planted in ponds or directly into a flooded field.
-There are several other propagation ways via seeds or buds.
+It can also be propagated via seeds or buds.
 Furthermore, tissue culture is a promising propagation method for the future to produce high volumes of uniform, true-to-type, disease-free materials.

-The first step of the cultivation is to plough the dry field.
+The first step of cultivation is to plough the dry field.
 One round of manure is applied after ten days, before flooding the field.
 To support a quick initial growth, the water level is relatively low and increases when plants grow.
 Then a maximum of approximately 4,000 /ha with grid spacing of 1.2x2 m are used to plant directly into the mud 10–15 cm below the soil surface.